realA10001986/Time-Circuits-Display/README.md

 Example: __{"S":"I","C":"1","V":"20","F":"0","L":"67","SH":"0"}__

-The backchannel is used/required by the upcoming A10001986 [Lou's Cafe Jukebox](https://jb.out-a-ti.me).
+The backchannel is used/required by the A10001986 [Lou's Cafe Jukebox](https://jb.out-a-ti.me).

 ##### &#9193; HA controls Fake-Power at startup